-Note for those needing passports for travel to Denver (i.e. non US residents), your passport will need to be valid for at least six months AFTER the event has finished.
+Note for those needing passports for travel to Budapest (i.e. non Schengen zone residents), your passport will need to be valid for at least three months AFTER the event has finished.
 We would recommend that all applications start to investigate now what procedures and forms you will need, whether or not you will need an interview and how far ahead you need to book that interview.
 If you are accepted, there will be a fairly short window in which we'll be booking flights, and we will only ticket for people who hold a valid passport and visa, so please ensure you'll be ready for this!

 Participants attending the following events have received support from the Travel Assistance Committee:

 - ApacheCon Europe 2012, Sinsheim, Germany

 - ApacheCon NA 2010, Atlanta

 - Apache Retreat Ireland 2010

 - ApacheCon US 2008 New Orleans